Please Come Prepared

 All children must be accompanied by a parent or adult guardian to the sign in table just outside our storage area at Indian Mound Park.

 No child will be dropped off or picked up in the parking lot.
 There will be a sign in / out sheet available for signatures in the morning and the afternoon.
-One member is assigned the responsibility of the daily log signature sheet.
+One of our volunteers is assigned the responsibility of the daily log signature sheet.
 Emergency contact numbers must be listed each day with the child’s name.
 Children will not be left alone in the event of a delayed pickup.
 If a pick up is delayed more than 1 hour, the child is brought to the YMCA in Englewood for safety until the parent/guardian is located.
 Two responsible adult ESA members will remain with child/children.